Frequently Asked Questions

 - Are artists living in other countries eligible to apply?

 - Yes.
-We have no geographical restrictions on our applicants.
+We have no geographic restrictions on our applicants.
 This applies both to U.S. citizens living abroad as well as to citizens of other countries.

 Collaborators and Joint Applications